 In 2019, our colleagues demonstrated that resilient companies—those that most successfully weathered the 2008 downturn—moved faster to create balance-sheet flexibility than their peers, and then accelerated faster as economic conditions showed signs of recovery.
 They achieved three times the improvement in operating expenses as a percentage of revenue than their “nonresilient” peers, and did so substantially earlier, “saving their powder” and preserving capacity to invest in growth, while keeping SG&A in line with sales as revenue fell.
 Additionally, most companies classified as resilient stand apart from peers on multiple financial and operational metrics through both downturns and recovery, including revenue and earnings before interest, taxes, depreciation, and amortization.

-Building on experience from prior downturns, and recognizing the unique characteristics of this global crisis, we suggest a four-phase approach to help organizations respond to COVID-19-related shocks and the potential for prolonged economic uncertainty across the SG&A spend base.
+Building on experience from prior downturns, and recognizing the unique characteristics of current conditions, we suggest a four-phase approach to help organizations respond to the potential for prolonged economic uncertainty across the SG&A spend base.
 By utilizing some of the core principles of zero-based productivity, the approach enables increased spend visibility, enhances spend-management mechanisms, and improves the links between business strategy, financial forecasting, and frontline spending.

 The four phases correlate to the stages we expect companies will follow as they find their paths to the “next normal” (Exhibit 1).
 In “resolve,” companies manage an immediate reduction in spend.
 In building “resilience,” organizations enable better spending choices by a deeper understanding of trade-offs.
 The “return” phase shapes longer-term reallocation and investment.
 Finally, “reimagine and reform” builds on new capabilities and knowledge to create a healthier long-term approach to SG&A.